ElektraInitiative/libelektra/src/plugins/base64/README.md

 The Base64 Encoding (specified in [RFC4648](https://www.ietf.org/rfc/rfc4648.txt)) is used to encode arbitrary binary data to ASCII strings.

-This is useful for configuration files that must contain ASCII or Unicode strings only.
+This is useful for configuration files that must contain ASCII strings only.

 The `base64` plugin encodes all binary values before `kdb set` writes the configuration to the file.
 The values are decoded back to its original value after `kdb get` has read from the configuration file.